prefixcommons/biocontext/README.md

 The scope of biocontext is limited to mapping of prefixes and short names to URIs.
 It is not a general purpose registry.
 It stores no metadata about the prefixes used.
-It reuses information from other registries such as identifiers.org and the OBO library when possible.
+It reuses mappings from other registries such as identifiers.org and the OBO library when possible.

+PrefixCommons separately harmonizes additional identifier metadata (beyond the mappings alone); this metadata harmonization is instead done in the [data ingest repository](https://github.com/prefixcommons/data-ingest).
+The sources for prefix metadata are primarily Identifiers.org, Bio2RDF registry, the OBO foundry, and BioPortal.

 ## Contributing